rouseguy/DeepLearning-Image/installation.md

 Please install `tensorflow` using the instructions given [here](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html)

-Please note that `tensorflow` does not work on Windows.
-Attendees running Windows will be using `theano`. `theano` comes with Anaconda.
+Please note that installing `tensorflow` on Windows is not straight forward.
+Attendees running Windows will be using `theano` as the back-end for `keras`. `theano` comes with Anaconda.

 ## Content for the workshop